t-lin/devstack/README.md

 will be our controller/network/compute node, and HOST2 will be solely a compute node.

-NOTE: If you want to test it on VirtualBox, use the virtual box template uploaded on [my home page](http://www.cs.toronto.edu/~soheil/devstack-vbox.tbz2)
+**NOTE**: If you want to test it on VirtualBox, use the virtual box template uploaded on [my home page](http://www.cs.toronto.edu/~soheil/devstack-vbox.tbz2) and also make sure that you have disabled DHCP for vboxnet0 (File/Preferences/Networks).

 ## Install devstack on HOST1